India's Reliance defends takeover of Future stores in letter - NewsBreak

 India's Reliance defends takeover of Future stores in letter

-NEW DELHI (Reuters) - India’s top retailer, Reliance, has privately defended an abrupt takeover of the stores of debt-laden rival Future Retail, saying mounting dues of $634 million compelled it to act beyond expectations, a company letter shows.
+NEW DELHI, March 31 (Reuters) - India's top retailer, Reliance (RELI.NS), has privately defended an abrupt takeover of the stores of debt-laden rival Future Retail (FRTL.NS), saying mounting dues of $634 million compelled it to act beyond expectations, a company letter shows.

-The March 8 letter, seen by Reuters, reveals for the first time Reliance’s stance on the events of the night of Feb.
-25, when staff suddenly showed up at many of its rival’s stores to take control over missed lease payments.
+The March 8 letter, seen by Reuters, reveals for the first time Reliance's (RELI.NS) stance on the events of the night of Feb.
+25, when staff suddenly showed up at many of its rival's stores to take control over missed lease payments. read more

 That move stunned not only Future but also Amazon, which has cited violation of certain contracts to legally block, since 2020, a $3.4-billion deal between the two Indian giants.